opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 Synapse is a data object.
 Subnet validators and subnet miners use Synapse data objects as the main vehicle to exchange information.
 The Synapse class inherits from the `BaseModel` of the Pydantic data validation library.

 For example, in the [Text Prompting Subnet](https://github.com/opentensor/prompting/blob/6c493cbce0c621e28ded203d947ce47a9ae062ea/prompting/protocol.py#L27), the subnet validator creates a Synapse object, called Prompting, with three fields.
-The fields `roles` and `messages` are set by the subnet validator during the initialization of this Prompting data object and they cannot be changed after that.
+The fields `roles` and `messages` are set by the subnet validator during the initialization of this Prompting data object, and they cannot be changed after that.
 A third field, `completion`, is mutable.
 When a subnet miner receives this Prompting object from the subnet validator, the subnet miner updates this `completion` field.
 The subnet validator then reads this updated `completion` field.

 ## Metagraph